ku-mo/1866wiki/docs/00-overview/03-faq.md

 They immediately lose:

 - all land protections
-- standing in disputes
+- eligibility to raise disputes
 - evidence submission rights
 - L6 ownership

-NAP 9 does **not** protect independent alliances.
+NAP 9 does **not** implicitly protect independent alliances.

 ---